5 Fall Festivals to Celebrate in the United States

 2 – Harvest on the Harbor

 Every year in October, about 5,000 people gather up north in Maine to celebrate 4-day long Harvest on the Harbor Festival.
-The festival celebrates Maine’s local delicacies such as its food, chefs, beers and wines.
+It celebrates Maine’s local delicacies such as its food, chefs, beers and wines.
 More than 250 restaurants in the area have achieved excellence in preparing safe, locally harvested seafood.
 The festival includes intriguing competitions such as Best Farm to Table Restaurant and Lobster Chef of the Year.
 The participants of the festival also get to taste a number of local as well as foreign foods in addition to lovely live music.

 3 – German Village Oktoberfest